transformerlab/transformerlab-docs/for-teams/why.md

 1.  **User** submits a Task (via GUI or CLI).
 2.  **Transformer Lab API** processes the request and requirements.
 3.  **Compute Provider** translates the request:
-    * If **SLURM**: It sends `sbatch` commands to your login node.
+    * If **Slurm**: It sends `sbatch` commands to your login node.
     * If **SkyPilot**: It provisions VMs on AWS/GCP/Azure or Pods on Kubernetes.
 4.  **Transformer Lab** monitors the job execution, streams logs back to the user, and manages artifact retrieval.

 ## Next Steps
-You can install the Transformer Lab controller on a single CPU node that has access to your compute provider (e.g., SSH access to your SLURM login node, or Cloud credentials for SkyPilot).
+You can install the Transformer Lab controller on a single CPU node that has access to your compute provider (e.g., SSH access to your Slurm login node, or Cloud credentials for SkyPilot).
 We're happy to work with you directly to help install Transformer Lab in your environment.
 If you want to get started on your own, see our [install instructions -->](./install.md)